Del Taco Restaurants - Consensus Indicates Potential 26.5% Upside

-Del Taco Restaurants found using ticker (TACO) now have 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 13 and 9 with the average target price sitting at 11.75.
-With the stocks previous close at 9.29 this would imply there is a potential upside of 26.5%.
-The day 50 moving average is 8.74 and the 200 moving average now moves to 7.94.
-The company has a market cap of $346m.
-Find out more information at: http://www.deltaco.com
+Del Taco Restaurants with ticker code (TACO) now have 4 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 13 and 9 calculating the mean target price we have 11.75.
+With the stocks previous close at 9.29 this now indicates there is a potential upside of 26.5%.
+There is a 50 day moving average of 8.74 and the 200 day MA is 7.94.
+The market capitalisation for the company is $346m.
+Company Website: http://www.deltaco.com

 Del Taco Restaurants develops, franchises, owns, and operates Del Taco quick-service Mexican-American restaurants in the United States.
 The company’s restaurants offer Mexican inspired and American classic dishes.
 As of October 15, 2020, it operated approximately 600 restaurants across 15 states.
 The company was founded in 1964 and is headquartered in Lake Forest, California.